notsnip/Amigo/readme.md

 ## **Amigo**
 Amigo is an personal AI assistant based on python.
 > Note ⚠️: Amigo is under development and it may not perform as it should.
 Features are under development.
-This version is NOT suitable for normal usage but if you feel lucky, go ahead and install the pre-release.
+This version is NOT suitable for normal usage but if you feel lucky, go ahead and install the pre-release https://github.com/NotSnipc/Amigo/releases/tag/1.0Snip.
 ## Features

 - Support GPT-4, Bard and PI AI as brain engine.